Gexkill/sweng2/RASD/src/index.md

 ###Clients:
 * [G7] Allows clients to request for an immediate taxi ride.
 * [G8] Allows clients to request for the reservation of a taxi at least two hours in advance.
-* [G9] Clients should receive a sms notification with the code of the taxi that takes care of the client's request.
+* [G9] Clients should receive a SMS notification with the ETA and code of the taxi that takes care of the client's request.
 * [G10] Allows clients to require to share the taxi.
 * [G11] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system.
 * [G12] Allow clients to specify number of passengers.